U.S. tax reform proposal on border trade faces growing opposition

 They warned of "reductions in employment, reduced capital investments and higher prices for consumers" as potential consequences.
 "The Better Way tax reform proposal, without the border adjustment provision, can provide the basis for the strong economic growth we all seek," it said.

-Border adjustability has also come under fire from Koch Industries, the private conglomerate controlled by billionaires Charles and David Koch, who spend heavily to support Republicans and other conservatives in Congress.
+Border adjustability has come under fire from Koch Industries, the private conglomerate controlled by billionaires Charles and David Koch, who support Republicans and other conservatives in Congress.

 Advocates of border adjustability say the House tax plan would collapse without the more than $1 trillion in revenues the provision would raise to help pay for tax cuts.